• Skip to primary navigation

 • The prepared thandai drink can be made a day before and kept overnight in the fridge.
 Actually, it is recommended to make it a day before as the flavor from the paste has time to infuse the milk.

-• Thandai syrup can be stored in an airtight glass jar or container for 3-4 months.
+• Thandai syrup can be stored in an airtight glass jar or container for 3-4 months in the refrigerator.
 Use a clean and dry spoon to take the required syrup out of it to maintain the shelf-life.

 2 glasses of thandai with syrup in the back and rose petals around.